ObKo/stm32-cmake/README.md

 `FREERTOS_PATH` can be either the path to the whole [FreeRTOS/FreeRTOS](https://github.com/FreeRTOS/FreeRTOS) github repo, or the path to FreeRTOS-Kernel (usually located in the subfolder `FreeRTOS` on a downloaded release).
-You can supply `FREERTOS_PATH` as an environmental variable as well.

 Typical usage: